TO SECURE THE EXTENDED CLAIMS PLEASE REGISTER WITHIN 30 DAYS.

 Tri Ply foot panel (150 micron): additional 3rd thread direction increases rip-stop ability by 30%

-Hollow Lower Leech (scooped leech outline) stabilises the profile right above the boom and prevents leech fluttering
+Hollow Lower Leech with additional MINI BATTEN stabilizes the profile right above the boom and prevents leech flattering

 Unbreakable Epoxy Battens

 Factory calibrated individual batten tensions using a torque wrench